 At the center of each days praise, the precious jewel in the golden crown of the day, is the Mass.

 The Mass is the central moment of the day's Liturgy because it most closely promises, prepares the way for, and resembles the Wedding Feast of heaven.

 Already at the Mass, we eat the Bread of Angels, the Bread of Life, the Eucharistic Bread, the Body and Blood of the Lord Jesus.

 We belong to Him through the Mass; we belong in Him and in the Church; we belong in the Kingdom of Heaven.
-The Mass has duration: it lasts for a time, and thus is evidently not heaven, but in the passage of time in the Mass, the ternal moment of heaven is in some mysteriouis manner unfolded for us — effected in us.
+The Mass has duration: it lasts for a time, and thus is evidently not heaven, but in the passage of time in the Mass, the eternal moment of heaven is in some mysterious manner unfolded for us — effected in us.